aaronbloomfield/slp/docs/django-getting-started.md

 If you are still running into problems (such as Internal Server Errors (500)), try reloading the web server via `reload-apache2`.

+### SQLite to MySQL

+If you used the docker image, then you likely kept the data for the app in a SQLite3 database.
+You can use the framework's command to create the tables.
+You can use the [.dump command](http://www.sqlitetutorial.net/sqlite-dump/) to extract the data, and then enter it into the MySQL database on the course server.
+If you are unsure what the format of the database configuration file should be, create a new app (with a different name) that uses MySQL, and look at the file therein for the format (or just copy the database configuration file over).

 ## Configuring the Django project

 While the project works, many things will still need tweaking.